Disaster Recovery and Infrastructure

-Senator, 33rd Legislature of the United States Virgin Islands
+Senator, 34th Legislature of the United States Virgin Islands

-Janelle K. Sarauw, current Senator and strong advocate for a progressive US Virgin Islands, was re-elected to the 33rd Legislature on November 6, 2018.
+Janelle K. Sarauw, current Senator and strong advocate for a progressive US Virgin Islands, was re-elected to the 34th Legislature on November 3, 2020.

-A firm believer that it is important to be the first example of what one seeks, Senator Sarauw modeled transparency and accountability and was noted for being the only office to release monthly financial reports, staying true to her demand for a more transparent and accountable government.
+A firm believer that it is important to be the first example of what one seeks, Senator Sarauw modeled transparency and accountability and was noted for being the only office to release financial reports, staying true to her demand for a more transparent and accountable government.
 Reports, bills, town halls and the overall activities of the office have been disseminated to the public via social media platforms, Press Releases, and the Senator’s website.

 Senator Janelle K. Sarauw was born on St. Thomas U.S. Virgin Islands and is the younger of two children to Levron and Carla Sarauw.
 An alumna of the Charlotte Amalie High School, the Senator also holds a Bachelor of Arts in Political Science with a concentration in Global Governance; Interdisciplinary Studies of Social Science with a minor in History from Florida Atlantic University and a Master of Arts in Organizational Leadership with a certificate in Servant Leadership from Gonzaga University.
 She is also a US Government Certified Grant Writer.
-Prior to becoming a Senator, she was an educator at the Charlotte Amalie High School, a Coordinator for the Virgin Islands Department of Sports, Parks and Recreation, Chief Researcher and Special Assistant for the Office of the Lieutenant Governor and a part-time professor of Political Science at the University of the Virgin Islands.
+Prior to becoming a Senator, she was an educator at the Charlotte Amalie High School, a Sports coordinator for the Virgin Islands Department of Sports, Parks and Recreation, Chief Researcher and Special Assistant for the Office of the Lieutenant Governor and a part-time professor of Political Science at the University of the Virgin Islands.
 She has also sat on various boards, and as a former Division I athlete and volleyball coach, is the co-founder of Sky High Volleyball Club.
 Of all her titles, one of her favorites is being a culture-bearer, bringing the culture of the Virgin Islands to many as a mocko jumbie for over 20 years.